saulocantanhede/tfgreek2/docs/features/otype.md

 ## Feature description

-This feature is used to determine the mapping between objecttype associated and node number.
+This feature provides a mapping between node number and associated objecttype.

 ## Feature values